93rd Academy Awards: Winners and nominees

 The nominees for the 93rd Academy Awards were announced on March 15, 2021, by actress Priyanka Chopra and singer Nick Jonas during a live global stream originating from London.
 Mank led all nominees with ten nominations.
 The winners were announced during the awards ceremony on April 25.
 Chinese filmmaker Chloé Zhao became the first woman of color to win Best Director and the second woman overall after Kathryn Bigelow, who won at the 2010 ceremony for directing The Hurt Locker.
-In addition, the nomination for Emerald Fennell in the same category meant that this also marked the first time two women directors had both been nominated for the Oscar for Best Director in the same year.
+In addition, the nomination for Emerald Fennell in the same category meant that this also marked the first time two women directors had been nominated for the Oscar for Best Director in the same year.
+Zhao became the first woman to receive four nominations in a single year.
+For the first time all films nominated for Best Original Screenplay were also nominated for Best Picture.

-At age 83, Best Actor winner Anthony Hopkins was the oldest performer ever to win a competitive acting Oscar.
+At age 83, Anthony Hopkins became the oldest Best Actor nominee ever and the oldest performer to win a competitive acting Oscar.
 Best Actress winner Frances McDormand became the seventh person to win a third acting Oscar, the third to win three leading performance Oscars, and the second to win Best Actress three times.
-As a producer of Nomadland, she also was the first person in history to win Oscars for both acting and producing for the same film.
+As a producer of Nomadland, she also was the first woman in history to be nominated for both acting and producing the same film, as well as the first person to win for both.

 Best Supporting Actress winner Yuh-jung Youn became the first Korean performer and second Asian woman to win an acting Oscar after Miyoshi Umeki, who won the same category for her role in 1957's Sayonara.
 With his nominations in Best Supporting Actor and Best Original Song for One Night in Miami..., Leslie Odom Jr. was the fourth consecutive person to earn acting and songwriting nominations for the same film.
 (Note: The three previous individuals to have earned this distinction are Mary J. Blige for Mudbound, Lady Gaga for A Star Is Born, and Cynthia Erivo for Harriet.)